Schwad/CanCanCanSee/README.md

 ## TODO Before 1.0

 * Cleanup needed for single
 * Pretty Print CLI or something like rake abilities for cli!
 * Confirm support for single and multiple Ability.rb files
 * Capture blocks passed to abilities as well and store and render them instead of just signifying 'with block'
 * Create docs to show style guidelines to have gem work
 * Create post to show layout for slug-based auth
+* Rake support for `cancancansee:abilities`

 ## Contributing